Booking Strategy

 Skyscanner

-As with KAYAK, this flight price tracker doesn’t include Southwest fares.
-And although it can search hotels, it does not offer a tracking function for them.
-Skyscanner’s “Get Price Alerts” option on the left side of the results page allows you to choose from email, Facebook, and Google to create an alerts account and start getting emails easily—all you have to do is enter an email address for them to be forwarded to.
+Skyscanner, a UK-based metasearch system, operates in much the same way as Kayak.
+Skyscanner’s “Get Price Alerts” option on the left side of the results page allows you to choose from email, Facebook, Google, and Apple to create an alerts account and start getting emails easily—all you have to do is enter an email address for them to be forwarded to.

-Cons of Skyscanner: Displaying of ghost fares that are no longer valid.
+Cons of Skyscanner: Skyscanner may sometimes offer ghost fares that are no longer valid.

 Oyster